SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/MCP_Support.md

 ## Choosing Between the Two Modes

 * **Use `MCPToolCall`** when the workflow author knows exactly which tool should run and when.
 The LLM never decides which tool to call; the call is written into the workflow JSON.
-It is deterministic, auditable, and cheap — no extra LLM turns are spent on tool selection.
+It is deterministic, auditable, and cheap: no extra LLM turns are spent on tool selection.
 * **Use the agentic workflow** when the model should decide.
 The `Public/workflow_python_scripts/_isevendays_mcp_scripts/` integration discovers the tools a conversation mentions, injects their schemas into the system prompt, lets the model emit tool calls, executes